aisingapore/PeekingDuck/docs/source/training_pipeline/03_using_custom_dataset/use_case/03b_object_detection.rst

                       ├── <val_image_003>.jpg
                       └── ...

-Distribute your images into the training (train2017) and validation (val2017) folder, and prepare the train and validation json annotation files according to the `COCO (Common Objects in Context) format <https://cocodataset.org/#format-data>`_.
+Distribute your images into the training (train2017) and validation (val2017) folders, and prepare the train and validation JSON annotation files according to the `COCO (Common Objects in Context) format <https://cocodataset.org/#format-data>`_.

 VOC Format
 ----------